Looking for a software development partner? You’ve come to the right place.

 They boast modern curriculums and innovative faculty labs that not only bring out excellence from students but also create cutting-edge tech which advances societies throughout the world.
 Our high-schoolers are also high achievers.
 Every year since the first participation in the world-famous International Informatics Olympiad in 1993 they brought medals back home.
 This year Patrick Pavić brought a gold one, once again proving the world-class smarts of this young generation!

 Also, among EU Member States, Croatia had the highest share of individuals aged 16 to 24 with basic or above basic overall digital skills (97%), followed by Estonia, Lithuania and the Netherlands (all three 93%) as well as Greece (92%).
 These practically ubiquitous digital skills prove the profound understanding of the technology itself, as well as the vast potential for problem solving, which is embedded in this young generation.

 Even primary schoolers are learning the basics of programming and robotics and achieve excellent results in various competitions, just like their older counterparts.
 It wouldn’t be far from the truth to say great engineering heritage runs in the blood of this little country.

 You’ve surely heard of wireless energy transfer or (one of the) world’s fastest production electric vehicles?
 At least SMS-parking or an MP3?

 The most elite aspiring engineers earned an opportunity to become part of Notch and start building their careers as versed professionals.
-This year we welcomed 10 very talented and smart colleagues in our teams.
+This year we welcomed 10 very talented and smart colleagues to our teams.

-If you’re thinking okay, all the countries have their heroes & idols who achieve fantastic results, but what about the “average Joe’s”?
+If you’re thinking, okay, all the countries have their heroes & idols who achieve fantastic results, but what about the “average Joe’s”?

 3. PRODUCTIVITY AND RESULTS